 Hope this food guide gives you an idea of Oxford County Cheese Trail in Ontario’s Southwest!
 Even if you’re not into cheese, the trail offers some of the best things to do, places to eat and stay in the Dairy Capital of Canada.

 There is something for everyone in this area of Ontario’s Southwest.
 Are you ready to #TryTheTrail?
-Let me know which stops you want to check out in the comments below!
+Learn more about the Oxford County Cheese Trail here.

 Huge thanks to Ontario’s Southwest and Tourism Oxford County for sponsoring this post.
 As usual, reviews and opinions are entirely my own.